yeslogic/prince-docs/docs/styling.md

     }
 ```

+Would the `in-order` directive have been omitted, the figure with class `two` would have been floated above the one with class `one`.

 ##### Dropping Excess Floats

 The property [`-prince-float-tail`](css-props.md#prop-prince-float-tail) instructs Prince how to deal with page floats that end up past the end of normal content: with the value `fill-page`, Prince will try to fill the last page, but discard any page floats that would create more pages.
 The value `keep` will keep all images and create enough new pages to accomodate them all.